zoetrope69/letterboxd/README.md

-# node-letterboxd
+# letterboxd

-node package to consume latest public diary for a user
+get public diary data for letterboxd users

 _currently only consumes the RSS feeds from letterboxd, when API is released this will be used_